 8. Role / Persona Prompting

-Assigning a precise role improves the consistency of style, technical vocabulary, and the reference frameworks the model applies.
-The more specific the persona, the more domain-appropriate the responses.
-Vague roles (“you are an expert”) add little; detailed personas with context and methodology references add significant value.
+Assigning a specific role to the model improves consistency in style, technical vocabulary, and reference frame.
+The more specific the persona, the more tailored the responses.

 personas = {